blackducksoftware/import_yocto_bm/README.md

                         	KB recipe file local copy
 	  --report rep.txt	If KB check is performed, produce a list of matched. modified and unmatched recipes --bblayers_out bbfile
-	  			Can be used to scan a build without access to the build environment - require the license.manifest files and a file containing the output of the command `bitbake-layers show-recipes '*'` instead of calling the command directly.
-Also skip identification of recipe revisions (assume all revisions are -r0)
+	  			Can be used to scan a build without access to the build environment - a file containing the output of the command `bitbake-layers show-recipes '*'` instead of calling the command directly as well as the license.manifest file to be specified with -m.
+Also skips identification of recipe revisions (assumes all revisions are -r0)

 The script will use the invocation folder as the Yocto build folder (e.g. yocto_zeus/poky/build) by default (if there is a `build` sub-folder then it will be used instead).
 The `--yocto_folder` option can be used to specify the Yocto build folder as opposed to the invocation folder.